Skip To Main Content

 Annual CCP Notice

-This document provides notice of the College Credit Plus program to Crestview Local School District students in grades 6 through 11 and their parents by February 1.
-This information will be posted on the school’s website, and written communications including those generally distributed to students, course booklets, student assemblies, or information night.
+This document provides notice of the College Credit Plus (CCP) program to Crestview Local Schools students in grades 6 through 11 and their parents prior to February 1.
+This information will be posted on the school’s website, and written communications including those generally distributed to students, course booklet, student assembly, or information night.

 College Credit Plus Costs:

 (a) College Credit Plus opportunities have no cost to students, including the free option to attend public institutions of higher education.
-School district will seek reimbursement for the tuition the district has paid to the college on behalf of the student if the student receives a non-passing grade or withdraws after the no-fault deadline date.
+School districts have the option to seek reimbursement for the tuition the district has paid to the college on behalf of the student if the student receives a non-passing grade or withdraws after the no-fault deadline date.
+However, students that are considered economically disadvantaged CANNOT be asked to reimburse CCP costs.

 (b) There is a potential cost of participation with a nonpublic/private institution of higher education.
 Private colleges/universities have the option of charging a minimal fee to students.

-(c) Students who are economically disadvantaged who choose to attend a nonpublic institution of higher education cannot be charged a minimum fee.
+(c) Students who are economically disadvantaged cannot be charged for anything related to College Credit Plus.
+This includes students who choose to attend a nonpublic institution of higher education; they cannot be charged a minimum fee.
+See Ohio Administrative Code 3333-1-65.6(2) for details and Ohio Administrative Code 3333-1-65(E) for the definition of economically disadvantaged.

-(a) Parents and students must participate in a counseling session prior to participation (which will be included as part of the Information Session).
+(a) Parents and students must participate in a counseling session prior to participation (which may be included as part of the Information Session).

 (b) Important Notice:

-"Students must submit the Google Form as their notice of intent to participate in the upcoming academic year, by April 1, in accordance with section 3365.03 of the Revised Code, but may submit the Google form of intent to participate as early as February 15.
+"Students must submit a written notice of their intent to participate in the upcoming academic year, by April 1, in accordance with section 3365.03 of the Revised Code, but may submit the written notice of intent to participate as early as February 15.
 Students desiring to participate in College Credit Plus in the summer are strongly encouraged to submit letters of intent and begin the admissions process starting in February and prior to the April 1 notice of intent deadline in order to improve chances of meeting summer registration timelines."

-For students attending nonpublic/private secondary schools, students must submit their intent to participate in the funding application.
+For students attending nonpublic/private secondary schools, students must submit their intent to participate within the funding application.

 Appeal Options when missing the April 1 deadline:

-Any student who fails to provide the notification by the required date may not participate in the program during the following school year without the written consent of the principal, or equivalent.
-If a student seeks consent from the principal after failing to provide notification by the required date (April 1), the principal shall notify the Ohio Department of Education of the student's intent to participate within 10 days of the date on which the student seeks consent.
+Any student who fails to provide the notification by the required date may not participate in the program in the next semester or term without the written consent of the principal, or equivalent administrator.
 If the principal does not provide written consent, the student may appeal the principal's decision to the district superintendent.
-Not later than 30 days after the notification of the appeal, the district superintendent or governing entity shall hear the appeal and shall make a decision to either grant or deny that student's participation in the program.
+Not later than 30 days after the notification of the appeal, the district superintendent or governing entity shall hear the appeal and shall either grant or deny that student's participation in the program.
 The decision of the district superintendent or governing entity shall be final.

 There is no appeal for missing the April 1 deadline for students attending nonpublic/private secondary schools or homeschooled students.